 Graphics and Perspective

-Since the Wii can not support the level of graphics and the number of zombies on screen of the Xbox 360 version, Capcom scaled back the number of zombies that could attack at once, but stated a hope to fit up to a hundred zombies on screen at once.
+Since the Wii can not support the level of graphics and the number of zombies on screen of the Xbox 360 version, Capcom scaled back the number of zombies that could attack at once.
 The gameplay perspective has also shifted and enters an over-the-shoulder viewpoint similar to Resident Evil 4 when brandishing and using weapons.